Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/10-GeMM_AIEvsDSP/AIE/README.md

 make run_emu TARGET=hw
 ```

-These commands create a `build/hw` folder with the kernels, XCLBIN, and `package` for a hardware run.
+These commands create a `build/hw` folder with the kernels, XSA, and `package` for a hardware run.
 Follow steps 1-9 to run the `gemm_aie_xrt.elf` executable on your VCK190 board.

 **Step 1.** Ensure your board is powered off.